 The

-National Stadium in Singapore forms part of the Sports Hub and was opened in
+National Stadium in Singapore is part of the Sports Hub and opened in June 2014, replacing the old National Stadium, better known as Kallang Stadium.

 The